supax0/sultan/compiler/README.md

-# This the first ast lexer using ocaml
+# This the first ast lexer using ocaml it can be compiled with ocaml